Product was successfully added to your shopping cart.

 Red zone (alert threshold): When the queue reaches this zone, production must be started as a matter of urgency because a supply disruption at the customer's premises is possible.
 In the red zone, the supplier must contact his customer to inform him of the difficulties he is encountering.
 This safety zone makes it possible to absorb the hazards and the strong fluctuations of the demand.

 In some cases, it is imperative to respect the FIFO rule, i.e. first in-first out (product freshness, material expiry, quality maintenance).
-In all cases, it is strongly recommended.
+In all cases, the FIFO rule is strongly recommended.

-The Kanban Start-up Kit: Complementary to the Kanban training, it integrates all the tools necessary for direct and concrete application in the field during a Kanban job site (following the classroom session).
+Train your collaborators to better understand the Kanban method with an interactive game.
+The Kanban Start-up Kit: Complementary to Kanban training integrates all the tools necessary for direct and concrete application in the field during a Kanban job site (following the classroom session).

 Results: A demonstration of the simplicity of a Kanban project.